 Many colleges will ask that you have a teacher write a letter of recommendation on your behalf.
 Some ask for more than one teacher recommendation, and some even specify teachers of specific subjects.
-You should give careful consideration to your selection of the teachers you will ask to write letters for you.
 The teachers you choose should know you well.
-Teachers from junior and senior year are usually preferred, as are teachers of "core" academic subjects like Math, English, History, and Science.
-If you indicate a particular major or field of interest on your application, you should have letters which support that interest.
+Teachers from junior and senior year are usually preferred.
+If you indicate a major or field of interest on your application, you should have letters which support that interest.
 Choose teachers from different disciplines: colleges want to know that you have more than one academic strength.
 Ask for recommendations from teachers in whose classes you have done well and who know you.